ILIAS-eLearning/ILIAS/Services/Cron/README.md

   This status indicates that cron job has been reseted.
 * `STATUS_FAIL`
-  This status indicate that an non-critical error appeared in the execution of the cron job.
+  This status indicates that an non-critical error appeared in the execution of the cron job.